Sierra Hampton

-Dr. Charlotte Coté is a Professor in the Department of American Indian Studies at the University of Washington.
-She also serves as editor for the UW Press’ Indigenous Confluences Series.
-Dr. Coté has dedicated her personal and academic life to creating…
+Dr. Charlotte Coté (Tseshaht/Nuu-chah-nulth) is the Living Breath Symposium founder and planning committee chair.
+Dr. Coté is a Professor in the Department of American Indian Studies at the University of Washington.
+She also serves as co-editor for the…

 Read MoreDr.
 Dian Million